jackdignamit/SOAR-Integration-Toolkit-Wazuh-Shuffle-TheHive-Workflow/README.md

-# (WIP) SOC Automation with Wazuh, TheHive, and Shuffle
+# SOC Automation with Wazuh, TheHive, and Shuffle
 *Completed: November 1, 2025*

 **This project demonstrates a fully integrated security operations center (SOC) automation workflow using Wazuh, TheHive, and Shuffle for *security orchestration, automation, and response* (SOAR).